 Victor Ekk, son of Johannes "John" and Maria Ekk, of Colonia Nova, Bage, Brazil, and later of Reedley, California; husband of Wanda (Rogalski) Ekk, was taken from this life at the age of 65, succumbing to cancer in Curitiba, Brazil, in November of 2012.
 This scholarship honors his memory and intense commitment to Christ, living out a practical faith in all situations the Lord presents an individual and church community.

-Students must display evidence of a passionate Christian commitment to the lordship of Christ in their life and have a commitment to Anabaptist values (see the Confession of Faith of the MB Church).
+- Display evidence of a passionate Christian commitment to the lordship of Christ in their life and commitment to Anabaptist values (see the Confession of Faith of the MB Church);

 - Desire to serve in global missions, medicine, nursing, or other ministry or other health-related fields;